 - UT Southwestern School of Health Professions Student Service Award in honor of Dr. John Schermerhorn

 - UT Southwestern School of Health Professions Student Clinician Award in Honor of Dr. Gordon Green

 - UT Southwestern School of Health Professions Student Research Award in Honor of Dr. Raul Caetano

 - UT Southwestern School of Health Professions Student Leadership Award in Honor of Dr. Ruth Guy

 - Alpha Eta National Allied Health Honor Society

-- Texas Society of Allied Health Professions Scholarship (up to 4 $500 awards granted at annual fall conference).
+- Texas Society of Allied Health Professions Scholarship (up to four $500 awards granted at annual fall conference)

 After you are accepted to the program, you can meet with a financial aid counselor in the Office of Financial Aid for information and help in applying for federal and state grants, loans, and scholarships.
 You can reach them by phone at 214-648-3611.

-Employment rate of 2014 – 2015 graduates within the first 6 months following graduation (for those pursuing employment): 100 percent (2016 rates not yet available)
+Employment rate of 2018 graduates within the first 6 months following graduation (for those pursuing employment): 100 percent

-Passing rates on National Counselor Examination (NCE) for licensure and certification by program graduates 2014-2016: 100 percent
+Passing rates on National Counselor Examination (NCE) for licensure by program graduates (2018): 100 percent